Understanding the Science of Fear

 Fear is experienced in your mind, but it triggers a strong physical reaction in your body.
 As soon as you recognize fear, your amygdala (small organ in the middle of your brain) goes to work.
 It alerts your nervous system, which sets your body’s fear response into motion.
 Stress hormones like cortisol and adrenaline are released.
 Your blood pressure and heart rate increase.
 You start breathing faster.
 Even your blood flow changes — blood actually flows away from your heart and into your limbs, making it easier for you to start throwing punches, or run for your life.
 Your body is preparing for fight-or-flight.

-But as some parts of your brain are revving up, others are shutting down.
-When the amygdala senses fear, the cerebral cortex (area of the brain that harnesses reasoning and judgment) becomes impaired, making it difficult to make good decisions or think clearly.
+As some parts of your brain are revving up, others are shutting down.
+When the amygdala senses fear, the cerebral cortex (area of the brain that harnesses reasoning and judgment) becomes impaired — so now it’s difficult to make good decisions or think clearly.
 As a result, you might scream and throw your hands up when approached by an actor in a haunted house, unable to rationalize that the threat is not real.

 Fear Can Become Pleasure

-But why do people who love roller coasters, haunted houses and horror movies enjoy getting caught up in those fearful, stressful moments?
+But why do people who love roller-coasters, haunted houses and horror movies enjoy getting caught up in those fearful, stressful moments?
 Because the thrill doesn’t necessarily end when the ride or movie ends.
-Through the excitation transfer process, when your scary experience is over, your body and brain are still aroused.
-That means that any positive feelings you experience afterward are intensified, leading you to feel fantastic and causing you to crave more.
-This is how people become hooked on the adrenaline rush of fear.
+Through the excitation transfer process, your body and brain remain aroused even after your scary experience is over.

 Fear is a complex human emotion that can be positive and healthy, but it can also have negative consequences.
-If you have a fear or phobia that is impacting your life, you may want to speak to your primary care provider.
-He or she can be a great sounding board and help determine the kind of treatment you might need.
+If a fear or phobia affects your life in negative and inconvenient ways, speak to your primary care provider, who can help determine the kind of treatment you might need.